 When it comes to deciding whether or not you should stop smoking, the correct decision is always to stop.
 Of course, that’s easier said than done.
 But, if you’re already fighting with rheumatoid arthritis every day, the reasons we have elaborated on above should be strong motivators for you to start you on the path to quitting.
 We at the ARBDA are proud to provide excellent RA infusion treatments for patients throughout New Jersey, and our team of experienced physicians, registered nurses, and support staff is prepared to help you quit smoking and receive the proper care you deserve.
 Give us a call today at one of our locations to set up an appointment!

-Reference: Arthritis, Rheumatic, & Back Disease Associates.
+Reference: Arthritis, Rheumatic, & Bone Disease Associates.
 Important Reasons to Quit.
 Managing Rheumatoid Arthritis (RA): How Quitting Smoking Can Help